s1ck/gdl/README.md

 The project contains the grammar and a listener implementation which transforms GDL scripts into property graph model elements (i.e. graphs, vertices and edges).

+There is also a [Rust version](https://github.com/s1ck/nom-gdl) of GDL available on GitHub.

 ## Data model

 The data model contains three elements: graphs, vertices and edges.
 Any element has an optional